FAQ

 Yes!
 Recreational tree climbing is a safe activity when proper safety standards are followed.

-Our tours are led by expert guides who are trained arborists and climbing professionals.
+Our tours are led by certified guides who are experienced climbing arborists and climbing professionals.
 We use industry-approved equipment, including harnesses, ropes, and safety systems that meet or exceed international standards.
 Every participant receives a safety briefing and hands-on guidance, ensuring a secure and enjoyable experience in the treetops.

 Booking, Pricing, Cancellation & Rescheduling